2sky/Vidyano/README.md

-# Vidyano Web Client
+# Vidyano Web2 Client

-The Vidyano Web Client provides a modern out of the box scaffolded UI that connects to a Vidyano backend.
+The Vidyano Web2 Client provides a modern out of the box scaffolded UI that connects to a Vidyano backend.

 ## Dependencies